jamiebull1/geomeppy/docs/source/Start here.rst

 Creating a model
 ----------------

-Next we want to create our basic model, so we'll open a python interpreter.
+Next we want to create our basic model, so we'll open a Python interpreter.

 .. code::